 Native Americans were the first people to use jojoba oil (pronounced: hoe HOE buh).
 For centuries they used it for cooking, hair care and medicinal purposes such as treating poison ivy, sores, wounds and even kidney malfunction.
-Together with the early white settlers, they also used jojoba seeds as a substitute for coffee.

 The natives extracted jojoba oil by first heating the seeds to soften them, then pounding them with a mortar and pestle to extract a buttery or salve-like substance, which is jojoba oil.
 In fact, jojoba oil is not actually an oil but a liquid wax ester whose molecular structure is very similar to our skin’s natural oils (sebum).
-It is also unique in that it does not become rancid when exposed at high temperatures!
+It is also unique in that it does not become rancid when exposed to high temperatures!

 In today’s world, jojoba oil is very popular in the skin and hair care world.
 Let’s look at the profile and properties then beauty benefits of jojoba oil below!